 If the source of your tooth pain is a cracked or damaged filling or crown, don't ignore it.
 While it may seem like an ailment that can wait, damage to your filling or crown can cause deeper, more serious issues.
 If your dental work is compromised, it leaves your teeth vulnerable to bacteria.
 When your crown is loose or your filling has been cracked, you simply can't reach these small crevices with floss or your toothbrush, so bacteria continues to fester and multiply.
 Before you know it, your tooth can become infected, which can cause severe tooth pain and other problems.

 The Rx: If your filling has been cracked or damaged, your dentist may need to start over and replace it with a new one.
 If the tooth itself has damage, you may also need a crown to ensure there are no exposed cracks for bacteria to thrive.
 A loose crown may also need to be removed and replaced to ensure there's solid contact between the tooth and the material.
-As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.